HimbeerserverDE/mt-multiserver-proxy/doc/auth_backends.md

 Please specify the version explicitly if @latest differs from your proxy version.

 ### Usage
 1. Move the binary to the directory the proxy binary is located in.
-The same rules apply regarding symlinks.
+The same rules apply regarding symlinks (see [README](https://github.com/HimbeerserverDE/mt-multiserver-proxy#readme)).
 2. Move or copy the source database to the directory.
 3. Stop the proxy.
 4. Run the conversion tool.